Thérèse Raquin: Plot summary

 The widowed Thérèse acts depressed around family and acquaintances, and Laurent publicly shows concern for her mental state.
 Michaud advises that Thérèse should remarry to revive her spirits, and that the ideal husband would be Laurent.
 The two finally marry but are haunted by the memory of the murder; Laurent's bite scar serves as a reminder.
 They have hallucinations of the dead Camille visiting their bedroom at night.
 They vacillate between trying to rekindle their passion to rid themselves of disturbing visions (and maybe "heal" the bite scar), and at the same time starting to despise one another.
 Laurent resumes painting, but every picture he draws resembles the dead man.
 Sickened by this, Laurent gives up art.
 He and Thérèse must also tend to Madame Raquin, who suffered a stroke after Camille's death.
 She has a second stroke and becomes paralyzed and mute.

 During a heated argument, Thérèse and Laurent reveal in Madame Raquin's presence that they murdered Camille.
 She had believed they loved her son and mourned his passing, but now she is filled with rage, disgust, and horror.
 While friends are visiting for an evening game of dominoes, she manages with extreme effort to move her finger in a writing motion on the table.
 She traces out the words "Thérèse et Laurent ont ...".
 The complete sentence was meant to be "Thérèse et Laurent ont tué Camille" (Thérèse and Laurent killed Camille), but her strength gives out before she can finish.
-The clueless Michaud interprets her intended message as, "Thérèse and Laurent look after me very well."
+The clueless Michaud interprets her intended message as, "Thérèse and Laurent ont bien soin de moi."
+(Thérèse and Laurent look after me very well.)

 The married couple find life together intolerable.
 Laurent's extreme cruelty comes out; he savagely kills the family cat François.
 He starts beating Thérèse, something she provokes to distract her from her morbid thoughts.
 She spends hours praying at Madame Raquin's feet and covering the disabled woman with kisses, hoping for forgiveness.
 Thérèse and Laurent argue incessantly about who was more responsible for Camille's death.
 To escape this endless nightmare, they contemplate killing one another.
 At the novel's climax, they're about to do so when each realizes the other's plan.
 They break down sobbing in tacit agreement of what they must do next.
 After a last embrace, they carry out a mutual suicide pact by ingesting poison, all in front of the hate-filled, watchful gaze of Madame Raquin.